Harbor Gateway Transit Center: History

 On November 18, 2000, a 9.3 mile section of the Harbor Freeway south of State Route 91 was widened, and new bus new stations were added on the shoulder, allowing some bus routes to be extended south to San Pedro.

-Metro returned to its plan for a dual-hub route in 2009, proposing a new bus rapid transit service called the Silver Line (now J Line) utilizing both the Harbor Transitway and the El Monte Busway.
+Metro returned to its plan for a dual-hub route in 2009, proposing a new bus rapid transit service called the "Silver Line" (now called the J Line) utilizing both the Harbor Transitway and the El Monte Busway.
 The new higher frequency service would be funded by converting both corridors into high occupancy toll (HOT) lanes, to be branded as the Metro ExpressLanes.
 The Silver Line began operations on December 13, 2009, with Metro planning to refurbish the aging stations along both corridors over the coming years, including the Artesia Transit Center.
 As part of the change, several Metro routes would now terminate at the transit center.

 Improvements to the transit center started in December 2010 with the installation of bike lockers, adding improved lighting, and the repurposing of an existing building as a Sheriff's substation.
 In October 2011, the Metro board voted to rename the Artesia Transit Center to the Harbor Gateway Transit Center.
 Landscaping was improved in October 2012, a self-cleaning public toilet was opened in February 2013, and monitors with bus departure information were activated in March 2013.
 Signage improvements were installed in phases starting in 2013, adding new station name signs, decals on walls, wayfinding signs, new entry pylons, and an 80-foot monument pylon visible from the Harbor Freeway.
-A total of four Transit Access Pass (TAP) card ticket vending machines were added at the transit center by early 2017 to support all-door boarding on the J Line.
+A total of four TAP card ticket vending machines were added at the transit center by early 2017 to support all-door boarding on the J Line.
 Pre-payment of fares and all-door boarding reduces the time buses need to remain stopped at stations.